Ever leave the salon wondering how your hair stays sectioned so well during your appointment?

 Each duckbill has a sleek metal bottom and tiny divots on the top clamp.
 Just pinch the back clamps and the clip will open.
 These work great for sectioning but can also help you achieve finger waves, loose retro curls or beachy waves.
 Use the metal bottom to help you quickly part hair and hold it exactly where you want.

 To achieve styling looks with duckbill clips I suggest using Kenra products!
-You can find my favorite Kenra products with this link here!
+Don’t miss my in-depth look at the best Kenra hair products!

 Other designs include: